naimamccall/Remote-Desktop/README.md

 <img width="1538" height="1070" alt="image" src="https://github.com/user-attachments/assets/72e7c431-def1-4533-8a8e-c553c9d51c1c" />
 </p>
 <p>
-Remote desktop is going to be used to enter the environment of this newly created virtual machine.
-After a PC is added and selected, the IP address copied from the previous step can be entered as the PC name, a friendly name will be added as well for the sake of easily differentiating PCs in remote desktop.
+Remote Desktop will be used to enter the virtual machine that has been created.
+Upon opening Remote Desktop a new PC will be added.
+It will include the IP address from the virtual machine as its PC name along with a friendly name to easily keep track.
 The username and password that was entered when creating the virtual machine will be re entered in remote desktop as the last step before entering the environment.
 </p>
 <br />